Warm-up properly and reduce the risk of sports injury

 Keeping in mind the aims or goals of an effective warm-up, we can then go on to look at how the warm-up should be structured.
-Obviously, it is important to start with the easiest and most gentle activity first, building upon each part with more energetic activities, until the body is at a physical and mental peak.
+It is important to start with the easiest and most gentle activity first, building upon each part with more energetic activities, until the body is at a physical and mental peak.
 This is the state in which the body is most prepared for the physical activity to come, and where the likelihood of sports injury has been minimized as much as possible.
 So, how should you structure your warm-up to achieve these goals?

 There are four key elements, or parts, which should be included to ensure an effective and complete warm-up.
 They are:

 All four parts are equally important, and any one part should not be neglected or thought of as not necessary.
 All four elements work together to bring the body and mind to a physical peak, ensuring the athlete is prepared for the activity to come.
 This process will help ensure the athlete has a minimal risk of sports injury.
 Let us have a look at each element individually.